MicrosoftDocs/biztalk-docs/his/core/how-to-create-a-receive-port-and-a-receive-location-for-the-host-file-adapter2.md

 # How to Create a Receive Port and a Receive Location for the Host File Adapter
 You create a receive port and receive location for the BizTalk Adapter for Host Files by using the BizTalk Server Administration console.
 You must be logged on with an account that is a member of the BizTalk Server Administrators group.
 In addition, you must have appropriate permissions in the Single Sign-On (SSO) database.

-### To configure a receive port and a receive location
+## Configure a receive port and a receive location

 1. Click **Start**, point to **Programs**, point to **Microsoft BizTalk Server 2006**, and then click **BizTalk Server Administration**.